-	First, we solicit session ideas from the public in Summer/Fall preceding The Collective gathering and allow voting and comments on those ideas via our Session Picker.
-After the public votes from the online Session Picker are in, The Collective organizers start the Round One review.
+First, we solicit session ideas from the public in Summer/Fall preceding The Collective gathering and allow voting and comments on those ideas via an open, online forum.
+After the public votes from the online forum are in, The Collective organizers start the Round One review.

 The programming team then invites more detailed proposals from sessions organizers who advance to Round Two where each proposal receives a double-blind peer review (typically with feedback from three reviewers) by our peer review panel.

-Final selections are made based on initial votes from the Session Picker, feedback from the peer review panel of practitioners (see below), and discussion among the conference organizers.
+Final selections are made based on initial votes and comments from the Round One, feedback from the peer review panel of practitioners (see below), and discussion among the conference organizers.

 The following individuals will offer feedback and recommendations on proposals received through the Session Picker: